 We must be prepared to explain our faith, but in the spirit of the gentle Christ, as we’re reminded in 1 Peter 3:15-16:

 Always be ready to give an explanation to anyone who asks you for a reason for your hope, but do it with gentleness and reverence, keeping your conscience clear, so that, when you are maligned, those who defame your good conduct in Christ may themselves be put to shame.

-When religious freedom, or the sanctity of all human life or oppression of any sort calls us to take a stand, the verse that follows that advice is a sobering reminder:
+When religious freedom, or the sanctity of all human life, the treatment of immigrants or oppression of any sort calls us to take a stand, the verse that follows that advice is a sobering reminder: